Citizenry/platform/docs/design/user-testing-script-examples.md

 #### Task 1: Locate data export items in the information architecture

-* Open a live Ushahidi deployment in production and ask the participant to point out/navigate to areas on the site where they would expect to find the ability to export all of their data.
+* Open a live StreetSignal deployment in production and ask the participant to point out/navigate to areas on the site where they would expect to find the ability to export all of their data.
 Allow them to explore for about a minute or so for each idea of where things are.
 They will think as they navigate.
 * “Can you tell us why this location came to mind?”
 * Ask for another place they might expect to find the ability to export data.
 Repeat step 2.